 Yes, by simply notifying the temple, any or all of the principal amount or interest can be converted into a tax deduction.
 We will happily provide further information upon request.

-Can I purchase a Bond after the December 2021 deadline?
+Can I purchase a Bond even though the December 2021 deadline has passed?